simaoalicechen/LangChain_LLM_Tutorials/README.md

-# Mostly Notes, projects, and Exercises from DeepLearning.ai
+# Mostly Notes, projects, and Exercises from DeepLearning.ai courses, with variations